OpsMx/standard-isd-gitops/README.md

 ## Specify inputs based on your environment and git-repo
 *The installation process requires inputs such as the application version, git-repo details and so on.*

 4. In the gitops-repo cloned to disk and edit `install/inputcm.yaml`.
-This should be updated, at a **minimum**, with gitrepo url,username and gitemail.
+This should be updated, at a **minimum**, with gitrepo url,username,namespace and gitemail.
 5. **Update Values.yaml as required**, specifically: At **minimum** the ISD URL and gitops-repo details in spinnaker.gitopsHalyard section must be updated.
 Full values.yaml is available at: https://github.com/OpsMx/enterprise-spinnaker/tree/v4.isd-spin-2024.06.00/charts/oes

 - (Optional) Refer to [this](https://docs.google.com/document/d/1FgbvGeylTmWKBFKZNs2mMkKlkxHpyzPMEy5wJCaKSxk/edit) document if you want to enable the new Insights pages (Pipeline Insights and User Insights) added to ISD.